lsst-dm/dmtn-208/index.rst

 #.
 We need to agree on an identifier format for Rubin Observatory data products.
    This will be used for the ``ID`` parameter.

 #.
-Should we support an extension to SODA that allows the filter parameters to be provided as a VOTable?
+Should we support an extension to SODA that allows the stencil parameters to be provided as a VOTable?

 #.
 SODA requires each cutout parameter return a separate result in the async API, and also requires that each cutout parameter that is invalid given the data ID return, as a result, a ``text/plain`` document that starts with an error label.
    This doesn't seem like what we want.